 When there's a large amount of unused inventory lying in your warehouse, it leads to an increase in storage and handling costs.
 Additionally, with time, unused inventory can also turn into a liability as it becomes irrelevant to the market.

 Inventory management also helps to track inventory across all production levels within a manufacturing business.
-Such visibility and transparency, eliminates the risk of inventory becoming obsolete or expiring.
-It can also help to improve the accuracy of a business' financial statements by ensuring that inventory levels are correctly reflected in the books.
+Such visibility and transparency eliminate the risk of inventory becoming obsolete or expiring.
+It can also help to improve the accuracy of a business's financial statements by ensuring that inventory levels are correctly reflected in the books.

 Benefits of Inventory Management

-Based on its diverse functions, following are the important benefits and advantages of inventory management:
+Based on its diverse functions, the following are the important benefits and advantages of inventory management:

 Efficient use of resources

-Since you are in complete control of the inventory at all production levels, delays in order fulfillment is unlikely to happen due to unavailability of stock.
+Since you are in complete control of the inventory at all production levels, delays in order fulfillment are unlikely to happen due to the unavailability of stock.
 You can predict production schedules and align your inventory well in advance.

 Protection against theft

 Complete visibility of inventory with computerized audit trails helps to mitigate the chances of theft.